leabstrait/notes/networking/networking-concepts.md

 | TIME-WAIT    | Server or client  | Waiting for enough time to pass to be sure that all remaining packets on the connection have expired.                                                                           |
 | CLOSED       | Server and client | No connection state at all.                                                                                                                                                     |

 When the server sends the last **fin**, the client after receiving it sends the last **ack** to the server.
 The server can now **CLOSE**.
 Basically there is no further communication from the server.
 The client doesn't really know if the server received the **ack** or not (also called the [Two Generals' Problem](https://en.wikipedia.org/wiki/Two_Generals%27_Problem)).
 The client now goes into a **TIME_WAIT** state, which is 4 minutes [`2 MSL(Maximum Segment Length)`].

 ![TCP Socket States](files/networking-concepts/tcp-socket-states.png)

-*Note [Optimization]* Whoever requests the **fin** will end up in the **TIME_WAIT** state.
+_Note [Optimization]_ Whoever requests the **fin** will end up in the **TIME_WAIT** state.
 We wouldn't want the server to be flooded with these waits when closing connections.
 If you own the frontend and the backend, you can design a protocol such that you send a request so that the client can instantiate the **fin** for you.
 The client will be in the **TIME_WAIT** state, which will free up the server.

+#### TCP Cons

+While TCP is a reliable protocol for connections it has some disadvantages.

+-   [Head of Line Blocking](https://en.wikipedia.org/wiki/Head-of-line_blocking): Head-of-line blocking in TCP occurs when a packet loss or delay in a network causes subsequent packets to be held up, hindering their delivery even if they're ready to be sent.

+-   [TCP Meltdown](https://www.youtube.com/watch?v=AAssk2N_oPk&ab_channel=Computerphile): TCP Meltdown occurs when you stack one transmission protocol on top of another, like what happens when an OpenVPN TCP tunnel is transporting TCP traffic inside it.

-## NAT (Network Address Translation)
+### NAT (Network Address Translation)

 IPV4 has a limit of 4 billion addresses which is not enough considering the number of devices connected to the Internet.
 IPV6 also solves this issue but for IPV4 addressing, NAT allows multiples of devices to access the internet while also remaining private inside a network.
 It gives one public IP address (the gateway) and multiple private addresses for internal use.